-Motivated by the fact that permutation equivariance seems to be a crucial advantage of GNNs over FNNs in the approximation of our target function $H^c$, we present a neural network architecture that lies at the border between FNNs and GNNs.
-We will call this neural network architecture \textit{permutation equivariant neural network} (PENN).
-Such PENNs do not utilise iterated message passing, however, they process the information given by a graph in a permutation equivariant manner and ``provide a summary of the entire graph,'' as stated in \cite{herzig2018mapping} where this architecture was first studied.
-Further, we are able to recover universality, which is not available for GNNs.
+Motivated by the conjecture that permutation equivariance could be a crucial advantage of GNNs over FNNs for the approximation of the target function $H^c$, we present a neural network architecture that lies at the border between FNNs and GNNs.
+We will call this neural network architecture a \textit{permutation-equivariant neural network} (PENN).
+Such PENNs do not utilise iterated message passing.
+However, they process the information given by a graph in a permutation-equivariant manner and ``provide a summary of the entire graph,'' as stated in \cite{herzig2018mapping}, where this architecture was first studied.
+Furthermore, we are able to recover a universal approximation result, which is not available for GNNs.

-Before we introduce PENNs, we investigate permutation equivariant functions in more detail.
-As outlined in Remark \ref{rem:not_unique}, for a graph there exists multiple possible representations $g_1,g_2,... \in \mathcal{D}$ that are equally valid.
-Each of these representations implies the choice of some node-order in the sense that we chose $a_1$ to be the feature of the ``first node'' and $a_N$ to be the feature of the ``$N$-th node''.
-We can incorporate this (or any other) choice of numbering in the node feature by considering extended node features $\widetilde a$, where
+Before we introduce PENNs, we investigate permutation-equivariant functions in more detail.
+As outlined in the example regarding equations (\ref{line:repr_not_unique_1}) and (\ref{line:repr_not_unique_2}), for a graph there exist multiple possible representations $g_1,g_2,\ldots \in \mathcal{D}$ that are equally valid.
+Each of these representations implies the choice of some node order, in the sense that we chose $a_1$ to be the feature of the ``first node'' and $a_N$ to be the feature of the ``$N$-th node''.
+We can incorporate this (or any other) choice of numbering into the node features by considering extended node features $\widetilde a$, where

-Adding a node ID as a feature seems not very restrictive since it only highlights an arbitrary choice that was already made earlier by ordering the nodes.
+Adding a node ID as a feature does not appear very restrictive since it only highlights an arbitrary choice that was already made earlier by ordering the nodes.
 This motivates the following definition of the domain of ID-augmented graphs.